Updated: 7 days ago

 The biggest chunk was given to 4 new companies which together have captured half of the licenses.
 None of them have operated in Madrid before.

 Koko is a Madrid-based company that began operating in Zaragoza.
 SJV Consulting, getting the largest piece of the scooter pie, is a consultancy dedicated to the "business management and intermediation in national and international Real estate operations".
-The answer to why they got so many of the licenses seems to be a bit of a mystery as of today.
+The answer to why they got so many of the licenses seems to be a bit of a mystery.

 3 strict rules to follow